 Music and Entertainment

 There’s no shortage of entertainment for music lovers in this festival.
-This year, The Australian Bee Gees, a popular tribute group to the Bee Gees will be taking the stage with their spot on take of the popular Gibb’s brothers, from their costumes down to the melodies.
+This year, The Australian Bee Gees, a popular tribute group to the Bee Gees will be taking the stage with their spot-on take of the popular Gibb’s brothers, from their costumes down to the melodies.
 You can also catch Legends in Concert, one of the longest-running shows in Las Vegas.
 Enjoy various genres of music including Pop, Rock, Country and Reggae.

 The festival will also feature self-taught musician Jeremy Cornwell, a popular headliner at local events, concerts, and venues.
 He features both originals and creative covers during his set.
-As well as Jase Neron, the frontman of “minuspointeight” and “The Jupiter Year”, for a solo act.
+As well as Jase Neron, the frontman of “Minuspointeight” and “The Jupiter Year”, for a solo act.
 The Southern California native brings his own music and covers of fan favorites like The Weeknd, Willie Nelson, Chris Cornell, Bob Marley and Zac Brown.

 It also isn’t a trip to Vegas without seeing magic.
 The award-winning illusionist, David Goldrake, will also be presenting a show at the festival this year.
 His show, Imaginarium, has earned great reviews from spectators and the media, even winning a Bronze award from the Las Vegas Review-Journal “Best of Las Vegas” awards in 2017.

 Find a wonderful piece of art amongst the many talented artists who will be featuring their work at the festival.
-Aasia Hamid will be presenting her line of wearable art, featuring rich colours with intricate details and designs.
+Aasia Hamid will be presenting her line of wearable art, featuring rich colors with intricate details and designs.
 She uses a mixture of seed beads, Swarovski crystals, and natural stones for her jewelry.

-If you’re looking for stunning pieces that you can take home, check out the many hand-thrown porcelain vases and plates by Michael Panetta and Eileen Goldenberg, as well as the colourful original ink paintings by Jessica Joy.
+If you’re looking for stunning pieces that you can take home, check out the many hand-thrown porcelain vases and plates by Michael Panetta and Eileen Goldenberg, as well as the colorful original ink paintings by Jessica Joy.

 Enjoy the stunning photos of S. Brian Berkun.
 A newbie to the festival, Berkun uses a tone-mapped effect on the photos to give them a palette knife painted look.
 The pieces are all printed on metal or canvas.
 Bobby Wheat will also be featuring his large-scale photographs, featuring stunning and surreal scenes from nature.
 Aside from the featured artists, there will also have a few upcoming and established visual artists who will be having art demonstrations throughout the festival.